-Seek immediate medical help if you have any warning signs such as:
+Seek immediate medical care if you have any warning signs such as:

-If you think you have COVID-19 or think you may be ill with the virus, do not take public transit.
+If you have COVID-19 or think you may be ill with the virus, do not take public transit.
 If you need urgent care, get a ride from someone in your household.
 If your symptoms are life threatening call 9-1-1.

 The paramedics who help you may wear extra masks and coverings to keep themselves healthy so they can keep working.

 Keep illness from spreading